gummywormz/apkizer/README.md

 **Limitations**

-aapt must be in your path.
+* aapt must be in your path.
-Mac and Linux only.
-[JARC-APK 1.3](https://github.com/gummywormz/JARC-APK) will be released to accept command line arguments so you can use that instead.
+* Mac and Linux only.
+[JARC-APK 1.3](https://github.com/gummywormz/JARC-APK) will be released to accept command line arguments so you can use that on Windows.
-Only one extension per directory, since this was designed with Android Studio in mind.
+* Only one extension per directory, since this was designed with Android Studio in mind.

 **Android Studio Template**